ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 To start our pipeline, we'll need to kick off Airflow which requires a couple of prerequisite steps.

-1. If using Windows, make a small update to the `docker-compose.yaml` file.
+1. If using Windows, you may need to make a small update to the `docker-compose.yaml` file, however what's already there might work fine.

     ```yaml
     # Replace this...